World Skate: History

 World Skate was established as the Fédération Internationale de Patinage a Roulettes (FIPR) on 21 April 1924 as an organ for creating multinational European championship tournaments for roller sports.
 The founding meeting was organized by Fred Renkewitz and Otto Myer and included representatives from France, Germany, Great Britain, and Switzerland.
 Renkewitz served as president of the FIPR from its founding in 1924 until 1960.

 The FIPR began organizing World Championship events in the later 1930s, with the first Rink Hockey World Championship hosted in Stuttgart in 1936.
 The inaugural Speed Skating World Championship was held in 1937–38, with events in Monza, Italy; London, United Kingdom; and Ferrara, Italy.
 After a pause to all sport competition during World War II, the World Championships resumed in 1947 and the first Artistic Skating World Championship was held in Washington, D.C., United States.

 During the 1960s, the organization was recognized by the International Olympic Committee and the governing body for all roller skating sports and renamed as the Fédération Internationale de Roller Skating (FIRS).
 It gained member status in the General Association of International Sports Federations (GAISF) in the 1970s.

 Artistic skating, rink hockey, and speed skating remained the principal sports regulated by FIRS until inline hockey was included in the 1990s, with the first Inline Hockey World Championship held in 1995.
 At the FIRS Congress in 2000, a vote approved the modification of the name from Fédération Internationale de Roller Skating to Fédération Internationale de Roller Sports; the FIRS acronym remained unchanged.

+In November 2004, the FIRS became subject of political controversy, known as the Fresno Case, when it revoked the provisional membership status of Catalonia.
+Spanish officials were reported as having brought pressure to bear on a number of countries to vote against Catalan membership.
+While it was a recognized member, Catalonia's national team won the 2004 Rink Hockey Men's B World Championship.

 The FIRS continued to expand the scope of its governance to additional roller sport disciplines and, by 2017, it served as the governing body of ten sports.
 The inaugural World Roller Games in 2017 served as the world championship for all ten of the FIRS' governed sports, merging the various world championship tournaments into a two week skating event hosted in Nanjing, China.
 The second World Roller Games were held in 2019 in Barcelona, Spain.

 The FIRS rebranded as World Skate in June 2017.
 Along with the rebrand, the World Roller Games were renamed the World Skate Games.
 The 2022 World Skate Games in Argentina will be the first edition to utilize the new name.

 Due to the 2022 Russian invasion of Ukraine, World Skate banned Russian and Belarusian athletes and officials from its competitions, and will not stage any events in Russia or Belarus in 2022.